 People think of Borneo as an adventure and wildlife destination, but the city of Kuching in the southern state of Sarawak has some really interesting heritage.
 Cycling around the ‘villages’ on the outskirts of the city is a really great way to understand both contemporary life and the fascinating history of the area.

 Immersing in local culture in Sapulot

 For more intrepid travellers, head off the beaten path and into the heart of Sabah for an unforgettable experience with a small local community.
 You’ll stay alongside them and take part in day-to-day activities such as fishing, immersing in a traditional way of life that very few tourists get to experience.
 The scenery is just astounding, with winding rivers to sail down, caves to explore, waterfalls to swim in and peaks to climb.
-This is a really unique experience that will show you the real Borneo (if you’d like to read about my colleague Alice’s time there with her family, click here).
+This is a really unique experience that will show you the real island (if you’d like to read about my colleague Alice’s time in Borneo with her family, click the link).

 Watching the bat migration in Mulu National Park

 It might not sound like much, but at dusk, watching the bats depart the Deer Cave in Mulu National Park at dusk is an unforgettably special experience.
 Much like a murmuration of swallows, the bats gather together in swirling formations, starting in small groups that grow bigger as the minutes draw on.
 It really is spectacular to watch their synchronised movement – I’ve never seen anything like it (NB – it is often one of the best experiences in Borneo that our clients have!)

 The beaches in the northern tip of Borneo are some of the best on the island.
 With very few accommodation options it is likely that you will have the white sandy beaches to yourselves.
 There is not much to do except lounge on the shores, swim in the calm waters and get lost in your book but that’s why this place is so special.
 Perfect for some downtime that still feels a little bit special.